openSVM/agave/docs/src/proposals/rip-curl.md

-# RiP Curl: low-latency, transaction-oriented RPC
+# wip cuww: wow-watency, nyaa~~ twansaction-owiented w-wpc

-## Problem
+## p-pwobwem

-Solana's initial RPC implementation was created for the purpose of allowing users to confirm transactions that had just recently been sent to the cluster.
-It was designed with memory usage in mind such that any validator should be able to support the API without concern of DoS attacks.
+sowana's i-initiaw wpc i-impwementation w-was cweated fow t-the puwpose of a-awwowing usews t-to confiwm twansactions that had just wecentwy been sent to the cwustew.
+UwU it was d-designed with memowy usage in mind such that any v-vawidatow shouwd be abwe to suppowt t-the api without concewn of dos attacks. :3

-Later down the line, it became desirable to use that same API to support the Solana explorer.
-The original design only supported minutes of history, so we changed it to instead store transaction statuses in a local RocksDB instance and offer days of history.
-We then extended that to 6 months via BigTable.
+watew down the wine, (⑅˘꒳˘) i-it became desiwabwe to use that s-same api to suppowt t-the sowana expwowew. (///ˬ///✿) the owiginaw design onwy suppowted minutes of histowy, ^^;; s-so we changed it to instead stowe twansaction statuses in a wocaw wocksdb instance a-and offew days of histowy. >_< w-we then extended t-that to 6 months v-via bigtabwe. rawr x3

-With each modification, the API became more suitable for applications serving static content and less appealing for transaction processing.
-The clients poll for transaction status instead of being notified, giving the false impression of higher confirmation times.
-Furthermore, what clients can poll for is limited, preventing them from making reasonable real-time decisions, such as recognizing a transaction is confirmed as soon as particular, known validators vote on it.
+w-with each modification, /(^•ω•^) the api became mowe suitabwe f-fow appwications sewving static content and w-wess appeawing fow twansaction pwocessing. :3 the cwients poww fow twansaction status instead of b-being nyotified, giving the fawse i-impwession of h-highew confiwmation t-times. fuwthewmowe, (ꈍᴗꈍ) nyani cwients can poww fow is wimited, /(^•ω•^) p-pweventing them f-fwom making weasonabwe weaw-time d-decisions, (⑅˘꒳˘) such a-as wecognizing a twansaction is c-confiwmed as soon as pawticuwaw, k-known vawidatows vote on it. ( ͡o ω ͡o )

-## Proposed Solution
+## pwoposed sowution

-A web-friendly, transaction-oriented, streaming API built around the validator's ReplayStage.

-Improved client experience:
+a-a web-fwiendwy, òωó twansaction-owiented, (⑅˘꒳˘) s-stweaming api buiwt a-awound the vawidatow's w-wepwaystage.
+XD

+impwoved cwient expewience:

-- Support connections directly from WebAssembly apps.
+- suppowt connections diwectwy fwom webassembwy apps.
-- Clients can be notified of confirmation progress in real-time, including votes and voter stake weight.
+- cwients c-can be nyotified o-of confiwmation pwogwess in weaw-time, -.- i-incwuding v-votes and v-votew stake weight. :3
-- Clients can be notified when the heaviest fork changes, if it affects the transactions confirmation count.
+- cwients can be nyotified when the heaviest f-fowk changes, nyaa~~ if it affects the twansactions confiwmation count. 😳

-Easier for validators to support:

-- Each validator supports some number of concurrent connections and otherwise has no significant resource constraints.
+easiew fow v-vawidatows to suppowt:

+- each vawidatow s-suppowts s-some nyumbew of c-concuwwent connections and othewwise h-has nyo s-significant wesouwce c-constwaints. (⑅˘꒳˘)
-- Transaction status is never stored in memory and cannot be polled for.
+- t-twansaction status is nyevew stowed in memowy a-and cannot be p-powwed fow. nyaa~~
-- Signatures are only stored in memory until the desired commitment level or until the blockhash expires, whichever is later.
+- signatuwes a-awe onwy s-stowed in memowy u-untiw the desiwed commitment wevew ow untiw the bwockhash e-expiwes, OwO whichevew is watew. rawr x3

-How it works:
+how it wowks:

-1. The client connects to a validator using a reliable communication channel, such as a web socket.
+1. the cwient connects to a vawidatow using a wewiabwe c-communication channew, XD such as a web socket. σωσ
-2. The validator registers the signature with ReplayStage.
+2. the vawidatow w-wegistews the s-signatuwe with w-wepwaystage.
+(U ᵕ U❁)
-3. The validator sends the transaction into the Gulf Stream and retries all known forks until the blockhash expires (not until the transaction is accepted on only the heaviest fork).
-If the blockhash expires, the signature is unregistered, the client is notified, and connection is closed.
+3. the vawidatow s-sends the twansaction into the guwf s-stweam and wetwies a-aww known fowks untiw the bwockhash expiwes (not untiw the twansaction is accepted o-on onwy the heaviest fowk).
+(U ﹏ U) if the b-bwockhash expiwes, :3 the signatuwe i-is unwegistewed, ( ͡o ω ͡o ) t-the cwient is notified, σωσ and connection is c-cwosed. >w<
-4. As ReplayStage detects events affecting the transaction's status, it notifies the client in real-time.
+4. as w-wepwaystage detects events affecting t-the twansaction's s-status, 😳😳😳 it nyotifies the cwient in weaw-time.
+OwO
-5. After confirmation that the transaction is rooted (`CommitmentLevel::Max`), the signature is unregistered and the server closes the upstream channel.
+5. aftew confiwmation that t-the twansaction i-is wooted (`CommitmentLevel::Max`), 😳 t-the signatuwe is unwegistewed a-and the sewvew cwoses t-the upstweam channew. 😳😳😳